madetech/blog/posts/silos.md

 At Made Tech, we commonly encounter silos within our client organisations, so one of our top priorities on a new engagement is the alignment of our customer’s goals.
 Cutting through these silos is critical to avoiding scenarios like the one discussed above, and to ensure that our software delivers the greatest value to the whole business.

 In situations where our point of contact has a silo-goal, failure to identify this quickly means software can be designed and delivered which does not benefit the wider company aims.
-Aside from making it difficult to deliver simple solutions for the organisation in the future, this can also have an impact on working relationships
+Aside from making it difficult to deliver simple solutions for the organisation in the future, this can also have an impact on working relationships.

 Goal misalignments are usually unintentional, so it is important to mitigate these behaviours with  activities designed to aid delivering great solutions for the whole business.